Canis lupus familiaris

 Choosing a dog food for your companion is something that should be a matter of research, thought, and consultation with your veterinarian.
 Large breeds eat a lot, so it is understandable that owners will want to find a food that fits their budgets.
 However, keep in mind that loading a dog up on cheap food might cause health problems as your pup grows older.

 Some things to look for in a quality dog food are natural ingredients without cheap fillers or artificial additives.
 You also want to look for a brand that is specially formulated for the developmental level and size of your dog.
 For example, puppies should have a puppy recipe because it has the specific nutrients young growing dogs need for overall health.
 As your dog gets older, gradually introduce an adult formula, and later a senior formula.
 It is generally best not to switch between brands or flavors frequently, as that can upset your dog’s digestion.
-It’s ok to feed lean meat scraps or add meat broth to kibble for a flavorful treat.
-But don’t overdo it, and know your dog doesn’t need to eat every time you do.
-Once in the morning and once in the evening is plenty.

 Health and Entertainment for your Slovak Cuvac